 Silos, barns, radio and television transmission towers, water towers, and public safety facilities are exempt from the height limit as long as they are set back from all lot lines at least one (1) foot for every one (1) foot of structure height.

-Height regulations for Wind Energy Systems and Wireless Telecommunication Facilities are listed in Section 17.06.N.
+Height regulations for Wind Energy Systems and Wireless Telecommunication Facilities are listed in Section 17.06.P.

 Maximum lot coverage.
-The maximum lot coverage for all primary and accessory structures is stated in the table above
+The maximum lot coverage for all primary and accessory structures is stated in the table above.

+Exceptions to lot coverage.

+Non-conforming lots of record that are 1.5 acres or less may have a maximum lot coverage of 15%.

 NO USE DISTRICT